 In order to get the paper off the mat, flip your project upside down and gently roll the mat away from the paper.
 I like using a paint scraper I picked up from Dollar Tree for this task.
 I use a large one to grab more surface of the paper to keep it from tearing as I pull the mat back.

 For most paper projects, I find myself reaching for liquid glue.
 The longer dry time allows me the ability to get my pieces aligned perfectly before it dries.
 The downside to liquid glue is that using too much can cause the paper to warp.
-To help prevent using too much glue, I recommend using a precision tip bottle and always dabbing away the excess glue before adhering the paper.
+To help prevent using too much glue, I recommend using a precision tip bottle and always dabbing away the excess glue before adhering to the paper.

 If you’re just getting started, I recommend not investing too much money into supplies, and this includes cardstock.
 A good 65lb weight will get the job done.
 I really like using Recollections cardstock.
 It comes in multiple variety packs and is relatively cheap.
 You can pick some up at Michaels (don’t forget a coupon!) or Amazon.

-If you do decide to dive in deep, then you might find you need some heavier weight cardstock for the base layer of cards or core of a paper project.
+If you do decide to dive in deep, then you might find you need some heavier-weight cardstock for the base layer of cards or the core of a paper project.
 In this case, most people reach for Bazzill or American Crafts Cardstock (AC Cardstock).
 I also like using Neenah brand 110lb coverstock for the base layer of my cards.
 That good thick cardstock helps your projects to maintain their shape over time.

 This is a live saver tool for sure.
 I can’t tell you how many times I cut intricate designs where the negative space doesn’t fall out.
 I am able to use my piercing tool to push out that leftover cardstock.
 I picked up my pick piercing tool at Dollar Tree, it comes in a pack of 2, which is always handy to have an extra.